openengsb/openengsb/README.md

   By default all external dependencies required for the build are downloaded to your home-directory ($HOME/.m2/repository or %HOME%\.m2\repository).
-  You can configure the path of this directory as by following the [Maven Configuration Guide](http://maven.apache.org/guides/mini/guide-configuring-maven.html)
+  You can configure the path of this directory as described in the [Maven Configuration Guide](http://maven.apache.org/guides/mini/guide-configuring-maven.html)

 * Make sure that enough memory is available to maven during the build-process